syncfusion-content/blazor-docs/blazor/linear-gauge/getting-started.md

 ## Add ranges in the LinearGauge

 The range is used to specify a group of scale values in the gauge.
-You can set the range start and end using [Start](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeRange.html#Syncfusion_Blazor_LinearGauge_LinearGaugeRange_Start) and [End](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeRange.html#Syncfusion_Blazor_LinearGauge_LinearGaugeRange_End) properties in the [LinearGaugeRange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeRange.html).
+We can set the range start and end using [Start](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeRange.html#Syncfusion_Blazor_LinearGauge_LinearGaugeRange_Start) and [End](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeRange.html#Syncfusion_Blazor_LinearGauge_LinearGaugeRange_End) properties in the [LinearGaugeRange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeRange.html).
 You can add any number of ranges for an axis using [LinearGaugeRange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeRange.html).

 {% tabs %}
 {% highlight razor %}